 Well, now that I’ve psyched myself up, how are you?
 Are you ready for a pie that will knock your socks off?!?
 Hold on to your hats boys and girls, this one’s a doozy.
-So this is a kind of a fudgey brownie and pecan pie mash up then baked in a pie shell.
-It’s lovely, decadent and is another seemingly difficult recipe, but in actuality super easy to throw together.
+So this is a kind of a fudgy brownie, and pecan pie mash-up then baked in a pie shell.
+It’s lovely, decadent, and is another seemingly tricky recipe, but in actuality super easy to throw together.

 I love the Southern vibe it puts out there too.
 This recipe is a slight tweak on the Mississippi Put pie with some Texas flair: Texas Hill Country Mud Pie.
 Now where the hell is my mint julep?